Access our free probate or estate planning checklist. Instantly access now.

 • Revenue Disbursements (money spent on things like salaries and supplies)

-This practice is not automatic or routine, and decisions on executor compensation are made on a case-by-case basis.
+This practice is not set in stone, and executor compensations are actually made on a case-by-case basis.

 For example: